Whoever is in charge of naming meat cuts must love to confuse people.

 Pork butt is usually sold with the shoulder blade bone still in and fat cap on one side.
 As is, this piece of meat is perfect for low and slow cooking such as smoking or braising.

 The end result of low and slow cooking renders the internal fat, making for juicy, flavorful pulled pork.

 Though low and slow may be the popular method, it is not the only way to prepare a pork butt.

-You can have your butcher cut the butt into pork steaks for grilling, or shaved thin for stir fry (just be sure to have the bone removed first).
+You can go boneless and then cut the butt into pork steaks for grilling, or to make pork butt burnt ends, or shaved thin for stir fry.

 The sub-primal pork butt has a perfect meat-to-fat ratio for sausage making and meat grinding as it generally comes at an 80/20 or 70/30 ratio, which is the sweet spot for sausages.